python/cpython/Doc/library/smtplib.rst

    than a success code, an :exc:`SMTPConnectError` is raised.
 The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).
+If the timeout expires, :exc:`socket.timeout` is raised.
 The optional source_address parameter allows to bind to some specific source address in a machine with multiple network interfaces, and/or to some specific source TCP port.
 It takes a 2-tuple (host, port), for the socket to bind to as its source address before